dianshane/myvim/README.md

 ```
 in your CocConfig and you should have the same powerful linting using the much much much much faster lsp engine of coc.

+### If you still want to try it here is my old config:

 Now lets move on to linting!
 Many people find that Coc is enough for developing software.
 Personally i want a more "intelligent" view of my code, i